 It’s no secret that the Bacs scheme is underpinned by a complex set of rules.
-These are in place to maintain the integrity of the system.
-The rules keep the system running smoothly, benefiting service users and their customers, so staying compliant has to be a priority.
-In this blog, we focus on the ADDACS reports and how to make the most of them in order to keep your direct debits well managed, and to remain compliant with the Bacs scheme.
+These rules are there to maintain the integrity of the system.
+They keep the system running smoothly, benefiting both Service Users and their customers – so staying compliant has to be a priority.
+In this post, we focus on ADDACS reports and explain how to use them to keep your Direct Debits in good order and to remain compliant with the Bacs Scheme.

-The Automated Direct Debit Amendment and Cancellation Service is the mechanism through which Service Users are informed if any direct debit instructions have been amended or cancelled.
-It’s usually known by its acronym ‘ADDACS’.
+The Automated Direct Debit Amendment and Cancellation Service is the mechanism by which Service Users are informed about any Direct Debit Instructions that have been amended or cancelled.
+It’s usually known by its acronym: ADDACS.

 How do I receive ADDACS reports?

-One of the key benefits of accessing and actioning your ADDACs reports regularly is that by keeping your customer records up to date, you will reduce the number of failed transactions.
-You can also improve your customer service by adapting your system to generate standard letters relating to the different ‘reason’ codes that appear in the reports.
-This means you will keep your customers up to date more effectively.
+One of the key benefits of accessing and actioning your ADDACS reports regularly is that by keeping your customer records up to date, you will reduce the number of failed transactions.
+You can also improve your customer service by adapting your system to generate standard letters relating to the different ADDACS reason codes that appear in the reports.
+This will help you maintain your customer information more effectively.

-If you choose to use a bureau, such as Clear Direct Debit, your bureau can access your ADDACs reports and make them available to you via a secure channel such as the SFTP.
+If you choose to use a Direct Debit bureau, such as Clear Direct Debit, they can access your ADDACS reports and make them available to you via a secure channel such as SFTP.

-Once your customer has advised his or her bank of any change, you will have this information on Day 2 – the day after the bank has inputted the information.
-ADDACS validates every advice, stores the amendments and cancellations, and advises you, the Service User, electronically via the report system.
+First, your customer advises their bank of a change, then the bank inputs the information.
+On day two – the day after the bank inputs the information – notification will come to you in your ADDACS report.
+ADDACS validates every advice, stores the amendments and cancellations, and advises you, the Service User, electronically via the ADDACS report system.

 How important is it that I action this information?

 From a compliance perspective, it’s vital that you act on the information in the ADDACS report within 3 working days.
-You need to be logging in to the system regularly to make sure you are up to date and can act promptly to stay compliant.
+You need to log in to the system regularly to make sure you are up to date and can act promptly to stay compliant.

-What are the penalties for failing to respond to your ADDACS reports?
+What are the penalties for failing to respond to my ADDACS reports?

-In addition, if you do not keep on top of the up to date information about your direct debits, you risk an increase in the number of direct debits returned as unpaid, and could experience increased indemnity claims.
-Bacs will follow up with service users that repeatedly fail to action their ADDACs reports – we do know of one organisation where this has happened.
-Ultimately, you might be asked to leave the Bacs scheme.
+In addition, if you do not keep on top of the up-to-date information about your Direct Debits, you risk an increase in the number that is returned unpaid and could experience increased indemnity claims.
+Bacs will follow up with Service Users that repeatedly fail to action their ADDACS reports – we know of one organisation where this has happened.
+Ultimately, you might be asked to leave the Bacs Scheme.

-The real penalty, though, is the time and administrative effort you will need to put in to reconciling your systems, and chasing for payments when they don’t come in without knowing why this is.
-This can be a big hit for any organisation and can impact on customer service.
+The real penalty, though, is the time and administrative effort you will need to put in to reconciling your systems and chasing customer non-payments without knowing the reason for them.
+This can be a big hit for any organisation and can impact negatively on customer service.